 650g waxy potatoes, peeled and quartered

-1 small bunch of coriander, chopped, a few leaves left whole to serve
+1 small bunch of coriander, chopped, a few leaves left whole

 100ml beef or lamb stock.